Anjana276/Daily-Word-Challenge-Website/README.md

-Project Title:
-Daily Word Challenge Website
+#Daily Word Challenge Website

-Description:
+# Description

-The main purpose of this website is to we can learn the use case and meanings of English words.
-As it contains levels that will be very comfortable any easy to use.
-You can also review the words you learnt reacently.
+The Daily Word Challenge Website is a Django-based platform designed to help users learn the meanings and usage of English words through daily challenges.
+It features multiple levels for a comfortable learning experience and allows users to review words they've recently learned.

-How to Install and Run:
+## How to Install and Run

-1 Install python through browser
-2 You can verify the version using --> python --version 3 create virtual environment --> python -m venv myenv\Scripts\activate (for windows) 4 install Django --> pip install django
-5 create django project --> django-admin startproject <projectname> .(in my case it is word_challenge you can create your own)
+1. Install Python
+   Download and install Python from [https://www.python.org](https://www.python.org)

+2. Verify Python installation
+   python --version

+3. Create a virtual environment python -m venv myenv myenv\Scripts\activate   # For Windows

+4 Install Django
+  pip install django

+5 Create django project
+  django-admin startproject word_challenge

-6 go to project directory --> cd <projectname>
+6 Navigate to Project directory cd word_challenge

+7 Run the development server
-7 run the project --> python manage.py runserver
+  python manage.py runserver

+8 Access the website
+  Open your browser and go to http://127.0.0.1:8000/